 Protection system designers will specify a required “clearing time” for a fault condition.
-This clearing time will be specific to a certain transmission line and depends on a number of factors that will not be detailed in this document.
+This clearing time is specific to a certain transmission line and depends on many factors, which are not detailed in this document.

 See Table 2 in Section 5.0 for performance recommendations.

-Detection time – this is the amount of time required for the relaying equipment at the monitoring location to detect the abnormal condition.
+Detection time—The amount of time required for the relaying equipment at the monitoring location to detect the abnormal condition.

-Message encoding time – the amount of time required for the relaying equipment to create a change of state message for transfer to the communications access equipment.
+Message encoding time—The amount of time required for the relaying equipment to create a change of state message for transfer to the communications access equipment.

-Packet transfer time – the time required to transfer the packet of information containing the change of state message from the originating relay to the communications access equipment.
+Frame transmission time—The time required to transfer the packet of information containing the change of state message from the originating relay to the communications access equipment.

-Communications system transit time – the time required for the communications system to carry the information to the control location.
-Sometimes this is referred to as propagation time.
+Communications system transit time—The time required for the communications system to carry the information to the control location.
+Sometimes this is called propagation time.

-Packet transfer time – the time required to transfer the packet of information containing the change of state message from the communications access equipment to the destination relay.
+Message serialization time—The time required to transfer the packet of information containing the change of state message from the communications access equipment to the destination relay.

-Message decoding time – the time required for the relay at the control end to understand the meaning of the message and decide to take action.
+Message decoding time—The time required for the relay at the control end to understand the meaning of the message and decide to take action.

-Action time – the time required for the relay to assert the appropriate signal at the control location.
+Action time—The time required for the relay to assert the appropriate signal at the control location.

-Breaker operation time – the time required for the circuit breaker to operate.
-This time (usually > 2 cycles) is NOT INCLUDED in the total or end-to-end delay times discussed in this document.
+Breaker operation time—The time required for the circuit breaker to operate.
+This time (usually greater than two cycles) is NOT INCLUDED in the total or end-to-end delay times discussed in this document.